 If kids aren’t invited to your wedding, your guest list may be smaller, which will save you money on wedding costs as a whole.

 97. Use a photo booth as entertainment and favors.

-Have these available for guests to take home and display on their refrigerators.
+Have these available for guests to take home and display the pictures on their refrigerators.

 P.S.
 Props are really inexpensive and add so much fun.
 In the giant list of Things Guests Really Love at Weddings, photo booths are a consistent YES. :)